mushymane/budget-tracker/README.md

 ## Usage

 Click [here](https://safe-mountain-42147.herokuapp.com/) to start managing your budget.
+Enter the name of your transaction and an amount.
+Then select the appropriate button to add or subtract it from your balance.

 ## Code Snippet